turingschool/curriculum/source/topics/environment/environment.markdown

 [Homebrew](http://brew.sh) is a package management system that makes it easy to install hundreds of open source projects and compile them from source for maximum performance on your machine.

-* Open the Terminal (You can search for it using Spotlight, or find it in `Applications > Utilities > Terminal`)
+Open the Terminal (You can search for it using Spotlight, or find it in `Applications > Utilities > Terminal`), then run the homebrew installation script:

-* Run the homebrew installation script by copy/pasting `ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"` and pressing enter
+{% terminal %}
+$ ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
+{% endterminal %}

-* It will ask you for your password.
+It will ask you for your password.
 This is the password to log in to your account on the computer.

 #### Verifying Homebrew